A DIY home inspection helps homeowners catch issues and stay ahead on maintenance tasks—free download!

 What Does a Home Inspection Entail?

-Structural Elements:
+Structural Elements

 The examination of the structural elements include the foundation, roof, walls, windows, doors, floors, and overall framing.
-These elements are crucial to evaluate because they determine the stability, safety, and value of the property.
+These elements are important to evaluate because they determine the stability, safety, and value of the property.
 The foundation provides support to the entire house, so any cracks or damage can compromise its structural integrity.

 The roof is assessed for leaks and damage to prevent water intrusion.
 Walls, windows, and doors are inspected for signs of deterioration, water damage, and proper installation to ensure functionality and energy efficiency.
 The floors are examined for sagging or unevenness, indicating potential issues with the foundation or structural supports.